-It’s also common to see an increase in blood pressure.
+It is also common to see an increase in blood pressure.
 Body temperature may also rise, making clients uncomfortably warm.
-Fortunately, these side effects won’t last long.
+Fortunately, these side effects will not last long.
 They tend to last for less than a week, and often they taper off in even less time.

 Some of the most common withdrawal symptoms involve the digestive system.
 Trying to adjust to functioning without alcohol is challenging for much of the body.
 For many clients, this means abdominal discomfort in all its varying forms.

 Some clients will struggle with diarrhea or abdominal cramping.
 Others may feel nauseous.
-Most people in alcohol withdrawal won’t have much of an appetite, and even drinking sips of water can be harsh.
+Most people in alcohol withdrawal will not have much of an appetite, and even drinking sips of water can be harsh.
 In many ways, alcohol withdrawal can feel like having a severe case of the flu.

 Sweating and Dehydration

-Alcohol withdrawal symptoms can include diarrhea, vomiting, reduced thirst and an increase in sweat thanks to high body temperature.
-It doesn’t take an expert to see that all of these withdrawal symptoms will combine to lead to dehydration.
+Alcohol withdrawal symptoms can include diarrhea, vomiting, reduced thirst, and an increase in sweat thanks to high body temperature.
+It does not take an expert to see that all of these withdrawal symptoms will combine to lead to dehydration.

 Dehydration can be mild, but it could also potentially be severe.
 When clients struggle with acute dehydration, they need immediate medical attention.
 Electrolyte beverages are one option, but in severe cases, an IV saline solution is the best course of action.

 One of the most frightening symptoms of alcohol withdrawal is hallucinations.
-Clients in the peak of alcohol withdrawal may hear or see things that aren’t there.
+Clients in the peak of alcohol withdrawal may hear or see things that are not there.
 Both visual and auditory hallucinations can be traumatic, and some clients react violently.

 Fortunately, this is a rare withdrawal symptom.
-Nonetheless, it is a possibility for those overcoming alcohol abuse and addiction, and it’s just one more reason why medical support is necessary throughout the process.
+Nonetheless, it is a possibility for those overcoming alcohol abuse and addiction, and it is just one more reason why medical support is necessary throughout the process.

 What Happens Once the Alcohol Withdrawal Symptoms End

-The end of withdrawal doesn’t mean the end of recovery.
+The end of withdrawal does not mean the end of recovery.
 At Kemah Palms Recovery, clients continue their journey to sobriety with residential or outpatient rehab as well as an aftercare program.
 Some of the many practical treatment modalities available include:

 - Medical detox program